notrichardpeng/DefsAndSyns/README.md

-# Dictionary
+# MyDictionary
-Command-line tool to look up definition of words and synonyms
+Command-line tool for looking up the definition of words, or the synonyms of them